 Vehicle access will be via the driveway from Fairdene Avenue.
 This access is currently utilised as an access for pedestrians and cyclists walking their bikes.
 The access will be upgraded in order to accommodate vehicular traffic; however the width will remain at 4 m.
-The driveway will operate as a shared space, with different pavement colouring or texture denoting which side vehicles and pedestrians should use.
 However, the dental facility will not operate during school start and finish times so that the driveway can be used solely by pedestrians at those times.